Viktoria Wallén

 Viktoria Wallén is a Swedish playwright and screenwriter.

 Her one-act play Anna was staged at the Teaterverket theatre, Stockholm, Sweden during the spring season of 2022.
 Anna, a magical realist play, takes place in a fictionalized 17th century Sweden during the period of witch-hunts also known as the Great noise.
 The title character Anna expresses present-day values, and consequently faces charges of witchcraft.
-Wallén's first published play, Gallermannen ("The man behind bars"), explores the themes of guilt and repentance and takes place on a train.